unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 You and up to five willing creatures within 5 feet of you instantly teleport to a previously designated sanctuary.
 You and any creatures that teleport with you appear in the nearest unoccupied space to the spot you designated when you prepared your sanctuary (see below).
 If you cast this tek skill without first preparing a sanctuary, the tek skill has no effect.

-You must designate a sanctuary by casting this tek skill within a location, such as a temple, dedicated to or strongly linked to your deity.
-If you attempt to cast the tek skill in this manner in an area that isn’t dedicated to your deity, the tek skill has no effect.
+You must designate a sanctuary by casting this tek skill within a location, such as a temple, dedicated to or strongly linked to your sect.
+If you attempt to cast the tek skill in this manner in an area that isn’t dedicated to your sect, the tek skill has no effect.

 ### Tek Skills (X)